abrahamprosia/Forecasting-Surface-Air-Temp-of-Ph/README.md

 # Forecasting Surface Air Temperature in the Philippines Using Meta-Modeling of Time Series and Neural Network Approaches with Climate Scenario Validation

 ### Overview
-This study investigates surface air temperature trends in the Philippines (1901–2100) through statistical and machine learning methods.
+In this study I investigate surface air temperature trends in the Philippines (1901–2100) through statistical and machine learning methods.
 Combining ARIMA, SARIMA, and Long Short-Term Memory (LSTM) models, a meta-model integrates their strengths for enhanced forecasting accuracy.
-The research validates its findings against Shared Socioeconomic Pathway (SSP) climate scenarios to ensure reliability.
+I validate the findings against Shared Socioeconomic Pathway (SSP) climate scenarios to ensure reliability.

 ### Key Objectives
 1. Forecast temperature trends using statistical (ARIMA, SARIMA) and deep learning (LSTM) models.